code4yonglei/deep-learning-intro/learners/setup.md

 ## Starting Jupyter Lab

 We will teach using Python in [Jupyter lab][jupyter], a programming environment that runs in a web browser.
+Jupyter Lab is compatible with Firefox, Chrome, Safari and Chromium-based browsers.
-Jupyter requires a reasonably up-to-date browser, preferably a current version of Chrome, Safari, or Firefox (note that Internet Explorer version 9 and below are *not* supported).
+Note that Internet Explorer and Edge are *not* supported.
+See the [Jupyter Lab documentation](https://jupyterlab.readthedocs.io/en/latest/getting_started/accessibility.html#compatibility-with-browsers-and-assistive-technology) for an up-to-date list of supported browsers.

 If you installed Python using Anaconda, Jupyter should already be on your system.
 If you did not use Anaconda, use the Python package manager pip (see the [Jupyter website][jupyter-install] for details.)